 If you are on campus, you also have easier access to staff.
 Being an online student, it can be hard to email staff members you haven’t had any interaction with just because you know of them and would like to ask them about their work.
 On campus, I think those spontaneous connections are easier to make.

 I personally have made a very close-knit group of friends from the course, but that is because we were all very active in messaging and following each other.
 I also set up webinars just to get to know other people in my cohort, which helped a lot.
-In terms of contact with staff, things can take a little longer over email, and I honestly don’t think my connections with staff are as deep as they could have been if I were on campus.
-That said, I could get help whenever I needed it, and we did have online tutorials very regularly.
-I guess ‘what you give is what you get’ in terms of networking and connections, and being off campus does not have to be a limiting experience.
+In terms of contact with staff, things can take a little longer over email and I honestly don’t think my connections with staff are as deep as they could have been if I were on campus.
+That said, I could get help whenever I needed it and we did have online tutorials very regularly.
+I guess that ‘what you give is what you get’ in terms of networking and connections – being off campus does not have to be a limiting experience.

 How was your social life on the course?

 In general, quite good.
 I messaged with the cohort constantly and felt like I really got to know everyone in the group.
 We all followed each other on social media and if the COVID-19 pandemic had not happened, we would also have had several field trips together.
 I did not feel isolated at all and I think the regular webinars and group seminars helped to get to know people’s faces, voices and work.

 I honestly think that the connections I’ve made during the course rival many of those that I made during my on-campus BA degree.

 Even after the course, we are all keeping an eye on one another via social media and are interested to see how our practices are expanding and evolving.
 As with many things, once again, I think that ‘what you give is what you get’.
 Be socail, friendly and reach out to people and you should be able to leave the course with a group of likeminded friends in your pocket.

 How has the course been viewed by prospective employers so far?